Junior High Sports Eligibililty

 Coaches and Athletic Administrators - A complete breakdown of the NCAA Divisions I and II initial-eligibility standards.

-New Academic Requirements Document - This document discusses the new academic standards for student-athletes enrolling at a college or university on or after August 1, 2016.
+NCAA New Academic Standards - This page discusses the new academic standards for student-athletes enrolling at a college or university on or after August 1, 2016.

 Initial-Eligibility Online Course - This free course is designed to educate coaches, parents, and counselors about the NCAA's initial-eligibility requirements.
 After completing the course, you will be more prepared to advise your student-athletes about the necessary steps to become certified to compete in NCAA Divisions I and II athletics.

-Guide for the College-Bound Student-Athlete - The Guide is a highly comprehensive tool, that has been designed to help you understand the NCAA initial-eligibility process and to prepare student-athletes for transitioning from high school to becoming an NCAA Division I or II student-athlete. http://www.ncaapublications.com/productdownloads/CBSA.pdf
+Guide for the College-Bound Student-Athlete - The guide is a highly comprehensive tool, that has been designed to help you understand the NCAA initial-eligibility process and to prepare student-athletes for transitioning from high school to becoming an NCAA Division I or II student-athlete.

 Prospective Student-Athletes Initial-Eligibility Brochure - A quick guide to the standards and steps that it takes to become an NCAA Division I or II student-athlete.